vespa-engine/blog/_posts/2021-05-25-pretrained-transformer-language-models-for-search-part-2.md

 * The *hits* parameter controls the number of hits in the Vespa response
 * The *query* parameter contains the free text input query from the end user.
 [Simple query language](https://docs.vespa.ai/en/reference/simple-query-language-reference.html)
 * The *ranking.profile* parameter choses the ranking profile to use for the query
-* The *type* specifies the query type (all, any, phrase) which controls the boolean query logic.
-All requires that all query terms are found in the document while any specifies at least one of the query terms should match in the document.
+* The *type* specifies the query type (all, any, phrase) which controls the boolean query logic. *All* requires that all query terms are found in the document while *any* specifies at least one of the query terms should match in the document.

 If we use the above query to search the MS Marco Passages we end up ranking only 2 passages and the query takes 7 ms.  If we change *type* to *any* instead of *and* we end up ranking 7,926,256 passages (89% of the total collection) and the query takes 120 ms.  Exact timing depends obviously on HW and number of threads used to evaluate the query but the main point is that brute force matching all documents which contains at least one term is expensive.
 While restricting to *all* is too restrictive, failing to recall the relevant documents.
 So what is the solution to this problem?
-How can we find the relevant documents withtout having to fully score almost all passages in the collection?
+How can we find the relevant documents without having to fully score almost all passages in the collection?

 ## Meet the dynamic pruning algorithm WAND